GabeScott/standard-works-vault/General Conference/1997 April - “Bishop, Help!”.md

 # “Bishop, Help!”

-*By Dallin H. Oaks - Of the Quorum of the Twelve Apostles*
+By Elder Dallin H. Oaks - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1997 General Conference*

+>*The burden \[of a bishop\] is a heavy one that cannot be fulfilled without the supportive efforts of ward officers and members.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/04/bishop-help?lang=eng)